Are you worried about becoming homeless or losing your home?

-If you are homeless, or worried about becoming homeless, you should contact the Housing Options and Support service as soon as you can.
+If you are homeless, or you are worried about becoming homeless, you should contact our Housing Options and Support service as soon as you can.
 You can often avoid becoming homeless if you act quickly and get the right help.

 The Housing Options and Support Service provides advice and assistance for Royal Greenwich residents who are in housing need or at risk of homelessness.

-- We try to help people remain in their homes wherever possible, whether you are a council tenant, private tenant, homeowner of living with friends and family.
+- We try to help people remain in their homes wherever possible, whether you are a council tenant, private tenant, homeowner or living with friends and family

 Immediate advice about your housing options